ZiniaB/Captone-Airbnb-neighbourhood-recommender/README.md

 We have used the TF-IDF ventorized data for our KMeans modelling since it takes the relative importance of the tokens into account.
 However, the KMeans model did not perform too well in terms of creating distinct clusters of neighbourhood characteristics.
 Looking at the top terms per cluster, we could see a lot of overlap across clusters leading us to the conclusion that KMeans with TF-IDF is perhaps not the right model for our dataset.

 **KMeans modelling with word embedding:**<br>
 We then applied word-embedding, given their proven effectiveness in NLP tasks as they are able to capture the semantic meaning and contextual relationships of the words.
 We used the distilBERT embedding model which is pretrained for sentence embeddings and we tested it on a small subset of our dataframe.
-The results, although not enirely robust, are encouraging as we can start to see some distinct neighbourhood profiles.<br>
+The results, although not enirely robust, were encouraging as we see some distinct neighbourhood profiles coming through.<br>

-In conclusion, KMeans with word-embedding appears to work better than the other models and can result in clearer clusters with more fine-tuning of the corpus.
+In conclusion, KMeans with word-embedding appeared to work better than the other models resulting in clearer clusters.

 ## Modelling Part 2
 In part 2 of our modelling task, we introduce an additional data source.
 Here, we have used ChatGPT to source neighbourhood characteristics of the top 100 suburbs (sorted by number of airbnb listings).
 From our initial modelling, we recognized that the way neighbourhoods are described in the airbnb listings can be limiting in profiling the suburbs appropriately.
-It is primarily because neighbourhood descriptions are written in a way that highlight accessibility of the property to Central London or to tourist attractions and parks and restaurants resulting in very similar terms across majority of listings.
+It is primarily because neighbourhood descriptions are written in a way that highlight accessibility of the property to Central London/tourist attractions and parks & restaurants, resulting in very similar terms across majority of listings.
 The project's emphasis was to identify unique neighbourhood vibes and match neighbourhoods to distinct guest preferences.
 For this purpose, Chat GPT's neighbourhood descriptions proved very useful and relevant.

 Following on from our work in Part 1, we applied diltilBERT sentence embedding on ChatGPT's neighbourhood descriptions(suburb_tags) and ran KMeans and DBSCAN clustering models.
 DBSCAN did not perform well but KMeans results were very encouraging.
-We identified some distinct neighbourhood clusters that can form a strong basis to for our neighbourood recommender system.
+We identified some distinct neighbourhood clusters that can form a strong basis for our neighbourood recommender system.

 ## Modelling Part 3
 In the last part of our modelling task, we ran diltilBERT sentence embedding on the full dataset of 40605 rows on the column `neighborhood_overview`.
 It was computationally extremely expensive but the objective was to look at the result in its entirety.
 Unfortunately, this did not perform well due to the reasons noted earier about the nature of the neighborhood descriptions in the dataset.

-We will disregard the outcome of this exercise in our final recommendations but will retain the work done on this, for future reference
+We have disregarded the outcome of this last modelling exercise in our final recommendations but has been included here, for future reference.

 ------------------------------

 ## Closing notes

 In conclusion, word or sentence embedding is a really effective way to process and analyze text data, as long as the data is specific to the task at hand.
-DiltilBERT model proved very effective in clustering profiles based on ChatGPT data but fairly inconclusive on airbnb listing's neighborhood descriptions due to the significant overlap in words across all properties.
+DisltilBERT model proved very effective in clustering profiles based on ChatGPT data but fairly inconclusive on airbnb listing's neighborhood descriptions due to the significant overlap in words across all properties.

 Sentence-embedding and KMeans on ChatGPT neighborhood profiles led to a solid baseline clustering of nLondon neighbourhoods and as next steps, we will fine-tune and expand that model to include all suburbs, beyond the Top100 for a complete neighbourhood recommender system for airbnb London